e-c-k-e-r/vall-e/docs/data.md

 * `nse`: noisy speech editing.
 	* the above, but injects some noise throughout the sampled utterances.

-A mystical `rvc` for emulating RVC speech-to-speech synthesis is possible, but requires a dataset to do so.
+A mystical `vc` for performing voice conversion is possible, but either requires a dataset to do so, or abusing an emergent property.

 ## `__main__`